rohit0033/Search-Engine/README.md

 2. **API Testing:**

 We recommend using Postman for API testing.
-You can import our Postman collection by clicking [here](#) [Provide a link to download or import the Postman collection].
-This collection contains pre-configured requests to test various endpoints of our application.

 ## Contributing